PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 Ultimately, we need to balance the risks with the costs of pausing.

 In our view, the chance that AI will cause catastrophic risks [soon](/urgency) is already large enough to warrant a pause at this moment.
+As stated by Stuart Russell, when faced with an uncertain deadline, one should take the action that would be optimal given the shortest time constraint.

 ## Pausing for too long